 The great thing about this peach cake is that all the ingredients can be found year round in any grocery store like canned peaches, making it a cake you can prepare well into the fall and winter for Thanksgiving dinner or Christmas parties.
 You can also make this cake in other flavours using my other chiffon cake roll recipes: Chocolate Cake Roll, Matcha Adzuki Bean Cake Roll.
 Here are the other ingredients:

 - Canned peaches - peaches can be substituted with canned mixed fruits.
 Using mixed fruits will yield the same delicious taste as the fresh fruit cakes you can find at the Asian bakeries.
 If in season, real fruits like strawberries, cherries and bananas work very well too.

 - Granulated sugar

-- Cake flour – it can be substituted with all-purpose flour but cake flour is preferable for sponge cakes as the lower protein content will yield a softer airier cake.
+- Cake flour - it can be substituted with all-purpose flour but cake flour is preferable for foam cakes as the lower protein content will yield a softer airier cake.

 - Baking powder

 - Sea salt - if using table salt, use half the amount.

 - Whole fat milk